Corentin-Mzr/SFML-Kinematics/README.md

 ## License

-The source code is dual licensed under Public Domain and MIT -- choose whichever you prefer.
+The source code is licensed under MIT.